tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

 * `ProcessProposal` *synchronously* handles every proposed block as though Tendermint had already decided on it.
 * All the properties of `ProcessProposal` and `FinalizeBlock` mentioned above hold.

+## Failure modes

+>**TODO**: this section is just holding parts we have moved from previous sections referring to the "continue" failure mode.
+This needs to be reworked.

+>**TODO**: don't forget to extend the Header structure with "bool problem" when including the parts common with the existing ABCI spec.

+* The [Header](../core/data_structures.md#header) contains a boolan `problem` that indicates if the block is the result of an Application rejection (i.e., $\bot$).
+This allows the users to distinguish empty blocks because of lack of activity and empty blocks representing
+      $\bot$, i.e., a problem in the code of `PrepareProposal` and/or `ProcessProposal`.

+In order to address this problem, we introduce a new mechanism: the $\bot$ block, which is an _empty_ block which, if decided at a height, means too many processes are rejecting proposed values.
+Operators, upon seeing $\bot$ blocks being committed, know instantly that there is a problem in the Application's software and they can tackle it, while keeping Tendermint from getting stuck at a particular height with high rounds and long timeouts.

+The $\bot$ block is used as follows.
+A correct process $p$ will prevote $\bot$ (rather than `nil`) if $p$'s `ProcessProposal` implementation rejects the block passed in `RequestProcessProposal`.

 ## Application modes